Marlins vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Brent Rooker has nine doubles, 11 home runs, 26 walks and 32 RBI (44 total hits).
-He's also stolen one base.
+- Brent Rooker has nine doubles, 11 home runs, 26 walks and 32 RBI (45 total hits).
+He has swiped one base.

 Rooker Recent Games